MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-overview.md

 ## Definitions

-To provide clarity to the descriptions below on data residency functionality and behavior, it is necessary to have clear terms and definitions in order to better understand the capabilities that Microsoft provides in this area.
+To provide clarity to the descriptions below on data residency functionality and behavior, it's necessary to have clear terms and definitions in order to better understand the capabilities that Microsoft provides in this area.

 **Table 1: Definitions and Terms**